- Our College

-Genazzano currently runs 6 overseas tours and exchanges, as a part of our educational program.
-We offer two language exchanges to France and Japan, where our students are hosted by the sister schools in those respective countries and, in turn, we host students from those schools.
-The other tours are experiential trips to Italy, New York, Washington and Europe.
+Genazzano runs a number of overseas tours and exchanges, as a part of our educational program.
+We offer three language exchanges to China, France and Japan, where our students are hosted by the sister schools in those respective countries and, in turn, we host students from those schools.
+The other tours are experiential trips to Italy, New York, Washington, Orlando and Europe.

 This cultural exchange program to France, for French students, runs every second year for approximately three weeks, for the purpose of reinforcing the French language and culture.
 The trip starts in Paris, which includes a visit to Notre Dame FCJ College.

 The remainder of the time is spent in school and home immersion in and around the Bordeaux region of France, where the students experience intense French language firsthand, together with cultural enrichment.

 Each alternate year, we offer our students in Years 10 and 11 the opportunity to participate in a trip to Italy.
 Over approximately three weeks, the students travel through Milan, Verona, Venice, Florence, Sienna, Orvieto, Genazzano and Rome.